nccgroup/PMapper/README.md

 # Principal Mapper

-Principal Mapper (PMapper) is a script and library for identifying risks in the configuration of AWS Identity and Access Management (IAM) in an AWS account.
+Principal Mapper (PMapper) is a script and library for identifying risks in the configuration of AWS Identity and Access Management (IAM) for an AWS account or an AWS organization.
+It models the different IAM Users and Roles in an account as a directed graph, which enables checks for privilege escalation and for alternate paths an attacker could take to gain access to a resource or action in AWS.

-PMapper allows users to identify which IAM users and roles have access to certain actions and resources in an AWS account.
-This is important for ensuring that sensitive resources, such as S3 objects with PII, are isolated.
+PMapper includes a querying mechanism that uses a local simulation of AWS's authorization behavior.

-PMapper creates a graph of an AWS account's IAM users and roles (principals).
-This graph, composed of nodes and edges, represents the different ways that one principal could access another.
-When running a query to determine if a principal has access to a certain action/resource, it also checks if the user or role could access other users or roles that have access to that action/resource.
-This catches scenarios such as when a user doesn't have direct access to an S3 object, but could launch an EC2 instance that has access to the S3 object.
+When running a query to determine if a principal has access to a certain action/resource, PMapper also checks if the user or role could access other users or roles that have access to that action/resource.
+This catches scenarios such as when a user doesn't have permission to read an S3 object, but could launch an EC2 instance that can read the S3 object.

+Additional information can be found in [the project wiki](https://github.com/nccgroup/PMapper/wiki).

 # Installation

 ## Requirements

 Principal Mapper is built using the `botocore` library and Python 3.5+.
-Python 2  is not supported.
 Principal Mapper also requires `pydot` (available on `pip`), and `graphviz` (available on Windows, macOS, and Linux from https://graphviz.org/ ).